DrinkMoreJuice/Build-a-Regression-Model-in-Keras/README.md

 # Build-a-Regression-Model-in-Keras
-Build a Regression Model in Keras - Final Assesment for IBM's AI Engineering Course - Introduction to Deep Learning &amp; Neural Networks with Keras
+Build a Regression Model in Keras - Assesment for IBM's AI Engineering Course - Final Assesment of Introduction to Deep Learning &amp; Neural Networks with Keras

-This is the assesment i did for IBM's Introduction to Deep Learning & Neural Networks with Keras

 There are 4 files (A), (B), (C), (D) for each of the assesment questions.